PA Speedweek 27th

 FOR IMMEDIATE RELEASE

-Mechanicsburg –Williams Grove Speedway will host the biggest event of the 25th Pennsylvania Speedweek series this Friday, July 3 at 7:30 pm when it hosts the 27th annual Mitch Smith Memorial for sprint cars, paying a hefty $10,000 to win out of a purse worth over $30,000.
+Mechanicsburg Williams Grove Speedway will host the biggest event of the 25th Pennsylvania Speedweek series this Friday, July 3 at 7:30 pm when it hosts the 27th annual Mitch Smith Memorial for sprint cars, paying a hefty $10,000 to win out of a purse worth over $30,000.

-will use time trials to set the field as do all speedweek events and the
+Friday’s Mitch Smith Memorial will use time trials to set the field as do all speedweek events and the feature will be 30 laps in distance.

-display is also slated during the program.
+A special holiday fireworks display is also slated during the program.

-Saturday Series street stocks will also be on the July 3 racing card.
+The Saturday Series street stocks will also be on the July 3 racing card.

 The Mitch Smith Memorial began in honor of the late star in 1989.

-Leadfoot,” Smith was one of the most electric sprint car stars to ever grace
+Known affectionately to most as the “Linglestown Leadfoot,” Smith was one of the most electric sprint car stars to ever grace the Cumberland County oval and the Central Pa region with his talents.

-the world-renowned USAC sprint car stars when they came east to Williams
+Perhaps his biggest claim to fame was his trumping of the world-renowned USAC sprint car stars when they came east to Williams Grove Speedway in 1971.

-They just simply
+They just simply didn’t get beat.

 Except by Mitch Smith in Central Pa in 1971.